stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 apiVersion: v1
 kind: Secret
 metadata:
-  name: my-github-webhook-secret
+  name: my-git-webhook-secret
 data:
   secret: cm9rZWpAY2EuaWJtLmNvbQo=
 ```

 The value of `data.secret` is the base-64 encoded WebHook secret you are going to use.

-* Using a unique secret per GitHub repository is recommended.
+* Using a unique secret per Git repository is recommended.

-### Configuring WebHook in GitHub repository
+### Configuring WebHook in Git repository

-Use the payload URL and webhook secret to configure WebHook in your GitHub repository.
+Use the payload URL and webhook secret to configure WebHook in your Git repository.

 ### Enable WebHook event notification in channel